Basilicata: Tourism

-Difficult accessibility and lack of extended promotion make Basilicata one of the most remote and least visited regions of Italy.
-However, tourism is slowly growing since the early 2000s.
-Matera, once dubbed "national disgrace" by prime minister Alcide De Gasperi who urged to take strict development measures due to its extreme poverty, is now Basilicata's main attraction and has gained fame worldwide for its historical center, the Sassi, designated in 1993 as a UNESCO World Heritage Site.
+Difficult accessibility and lack of extended promotion make Basilicata one of the most remote and least visited regions of Italy; however, tourism is slowly growing since the early 2000s.
+Matera, once dubbed "national disgrace" by prime minister Alcide De Gasperi, who urged to take strict development measures due to its extreme poverty, is now Basilicata's main attraction and has gained fame worldwide for its historical center, the Sassi, designated in 1993 as a UNESCO World Heritage Site.
 In 2019, Matera was designated as the European Capital of Culture.

-Seaside tourism is mainly concentrated in Maratea, nicknamed "The Pearl of Tyrrhenian Sea", but also the Ionian coast (Policoro, Pisticci, Bernalda, Nova Siri) is fairly developed.
-Naturalistic attractions include Pollino, that hosts the largest national park in Italy, Dolomiti lucane and Vulture.
+Seaside tourism is mainly concentrated in Maratea, nicknamed "The Pearl of Tyrrhenian Sea", but also the Ionian coast (Policoro, Pisticci, Bernalda, and Nova Siri) is fairly developed.
+Naturalistic attractions include Pollino, which hosts the Pollino National Park, the largest national park in Italy, as well as the Dolomiti lucane and Monte Vulture.
 The New York Times ranked Basilicata third in its list of "52 Places to Go in 2018", describing it as "Italy's best-kept secret".